QinyangYu/qinyangyu.github.io/index.md

 I am currently a second-year graduate student in the [M.S. in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).

 Trained in Economics, Mathematics, and Computer Science, I am actively pursuing interdisciplinary research in computational social science.
-My academic interests span network science, complexity and systems science, social science, and behavioral science.
+My academic interests lie at the intersection of network/complexity/systems science and social/behavioral science.

-My current research focuses on social dynamics in complex networks and systems, such as opinion dynamics, information diffusion, and collective behavior and decision-making.
-Methodologically, I integrate theoretical, computational, and empirical approaches, including modeling of complex networks, dynamical systems, game theory, agent-based simulations, surveys, and experiments.
+My current research focuses on human dynamics within complex systems and networks.
+I aim to integrate theoretical, computational, and empirical approachesn to uncover social and behavioral mechanisms such as opinion formation, information diffusion, and collective decision-making.

 <h2 style="margin-top:20px;">News</h2>